ElvesLab/DART/README.md

 xpp3-1.1.1.3.4d_b2.jar

-DEBS 2015 Grand Challenge of Distributed Event data can be accessed from this [respository](https://github.com/komushi/grand-challenge-debs2015).
+DEBS 2015 Grand Challenge of Distributed Event input data can be accessed from this [respository](https://github.com/komushi/grand-challenge-debs2015).